Tag archive for: thesis

 • Pros: Printable worksheets

-• Poster: download
+• Poster: Download

 • URL: https://kidprotect.fr/

-• Target audience: General practitioners, Early childhood professionals
+• Target audience: General practitioners, early childhood professionals

-New projects currently being designed
+New projects currently in the planning stages

-For the second year the Agnes McLaren Association is organizing a medical award worth €4,000!
-Applications are open to students at the Montpellier-Nîmes Faculty of Medicine who will be defending their thesis between September 2021 and March 2023.
-See below for registration details and thesis eligibility criteria.
+For the second year the Agnes McLaren Association is organizing a medical prize worth €4,000!
+Applications are open to students at the Montpellier-Nîmes Faculty of Medicine who will defend their clinical thesis between September 2021 and March 2023.
+See below for registration details and the eligibility criteria for your thesis.

-This prize rewards a thesis in medicine focusing on the health of women and/or children in precarious or vulnerable situations and funds work based on this thesis.
+This award recognizes a doctoral dissertation in medicine focusing on the health of women and/or children in precarious or vulnerable situations and funds research based on that dissertation

 TheAgnes McLaren Association, founded in 2018, works to preserve the memory ofAgnes McLaren, a Scottish woman and the first female doctor to graduate from the Faculty of Medicine in Montpellier in 1878.
-It is in honor of this female doctor, who dedicated her life to caring for the most disadvantaged women or those excluded from society, that the association wishes to award a medical prize for the first time.
+It is in honor of this physician, who dedicated her life to caring for the most disadvantaged women or those excluded from society, that the association wishes to award a medical prize for the first time.

-Thus, to mark the faculty's 800th anniversary in 2020, the association established the Agnès McLaren Prize for Medicine.
-Every two years, this prize rewards a practical thesis and a post-thesis work (or project), focusing on the health of women in precarious/vulnerable situations or the health of children exposed to precariousness and/or vulnerable situations.
-It also funds a work based on this thesis.
-The Prize, worth €4,000, will be awarded in June 2023 after pre-selection by a committee and review by a jury composed of healthcare professionals.
+To mark the Faculty’s 800th anniversary in 2020, the association established the Agnès McLaren Prize in Medicine.
+Every two years, this prize is awarded for a clinical thesis and a post-thesis project, focusing on the health of women in precarious or vulnerable situations or the health of children exposed to precariousness and/or vulnerable situations.
+It also funds a project based on this thesis.
+The Prize, in the amount of €4,000, will be awarded in June 2023 following a preliminary selection by a committee and review by a jury composed of healthcare professionals.

-For the first edition, a prize was awarded to Justine Allouche for her knowledge and practice of cervical cancer screening.
+In the first edition, Justine Allouche won an award for her knowledge and expertise in cervical cancer screening.

-In 2021, the prize was won by Justine Allouche for her work focusing on assessing knowledge and practices regarding cervical cancer screening among women in prostitution in the Gard and Hérault departments.
-Justine was featured in an article in Midi Libre on this occasion!
+In 2021, the award was won by Justine Allouche for her work assessing knowledge and practices regarding cervical cancer screening among women in prostitution in the Gard and Hérault departments.
+Justine was featured in an article in Midi Libre on that occasion!

-Eligibility criteria
+Eligibility Criteria

-In order to compete for this medical award, candidates must meet several eligibility criteria:
+To be eligible for this medical award, candidates must meet several eligibility criteria:

 • Open to our students

-Criterion 1: Be a student at the Montpellier-Nîmes Faculty of Medicine
+Criterion 1: Be a student at the Montpellier-Nîmes School of Medicine

 • Year 2021-22-23